tunogya/abandon-website/docs/resource/Help/support.md

 ## Community

-Upstash Discord Channel is the best way to interact with the community.
+AbandonAI Discord Channel is the best way to interact with the community.

 ## Team